Sales Organizations: Do You Know Your Sales ROI?By: Alexander Group International, Revenue Growth Strategy, Sales Productivity

 Experienced sales leaders recognize both the importance, and the limitations, of this overly crude metric.
 Yes, meeting or exceeding “Plan” is essential, but at what cost?
 And what else must good leaders take into consideration to reach this end?
 What levels of investment are required?
 What degree of support is necessary from marketing and services?
 Do front line sellers have the necessary tools and resources to achieve their goals?

 Looking beyond the simple metric of hitting or missing Plan, nearly every company suffers from underutilization–wasted time, resources and money.
 Measuring sales utilization and ROI is not the same as one would measure factory production, inventory turnover and waste.
 But there are similarities; asking the right questions and tracking the right information can lead to considerable improvements for return on sales investment.
 Consider the following questions by general role type.
 How many of these questions would apply to your company?

 Are we investing the right amount in sales?

 Do I have sufficient sales budget to meet my target?

 What options do I have to improve sales ROI?

 How can I identify opportunities for improvement?

-Join the Alexander Group for our upcoming webinar on this topic where we will share benchmarks, insights and proven frameworks to help you evaluate and improve sales productivity and sales ROI this year.
+Contact the Alexander Group and schedule a briefing where we will share benchmarks, insights and proven frameworks to help you evaluate and improve sales productivity and sales ROI this year.